ml-tuw/ml-tuw.github.io/teaching/sose23/msc_topics/topics_pi/optimisation_generalisation.md

 **Papers and topics**:

+- Generalisation:
   - generalization bounds for deep neural networks (G.K.
 Dziugaite, D.M.
 Roy, "Computing Nonvacuous Generalization Bounds for Deep (Stochastic) Neural Networks with Many More Parameters than Training Data", 2017)
   - why SGD avoids overfitting and finds global minima (A. Brutzkus et al: "SGD Learns Over-parameterized Networks that Provably Generalize on Linearly Separable Data", 2017)
+  - connection between flatness of loss curve and generalisation (H. Petzka et al. "Relative Flatness and Generalization", 2021)
+  - mode connectivity (Garipov, et al. "Loss surfaces, mode connectivity, and fast ensembling of dnns."
+NeurIPS 2018).
+- Optimisation:
   - connectivity of the optimisation landscape (A. Shevchenko, M. Mondelli.
 "Landscape Connectivity and Dropout Stability of SGD Solutions for Over-parameterized Neural Networks", 2020)
-- connection between flatness of loss curve and generalisation (H. Petzka et al. "Relative Flatness and Generalization", 2021)
 - choose one or more papers listed on page 14 in the above mentioned [slides](https://simons.berkeley.edu/sites/default/files/docs/9983/simonsjune18.pdf) :)